polkadot-js/docs/docs/kusama/errors.md

 ### AlreadyVoting
 - **interface**: `api.errors.convictionVoting.AlreadyVoting.is`
-- **summary**:    The account currently has votes attached to it and the operation cannot succeed until  these are removed, either through `unvote` or `reap_vote`.
+- **summary**:    The account currently has votes attached to it and the operation cannot succeed until  these are removed through `remove_vote`.

 ### BadClass
 - **interface**: `api.errors.convictionVoting.BadClass.is`